 While live auditions are encouraged (especially for graduate study), the Fred Fox School of Music uses the Acceptd platform for all applications (and, for those applicants who cannot audition in person, for audition video uploads, as well).

-UNDERGRADUATE AUDITIONS: School-wide audition days for prospective undergraduates are in February 2018 (TBD) at the Fred Fox School of Music at the University of Arizona in Tucson.
-Paradise Valley auditions will be held in March.
+UNDERGRADUATE AUDITIONS: School-wide audition days for prospective undergraduates are Feb.24 and March 17, 2018 at the Fred Fox School of Music at the University of Arizona in Tucson.
+Paradise Valley auditions will be held March 3.
 Undergraduate auditions should be scheduled through David McGuiggan.
 Please visit the following link:

 GRADUATE AUDITIONS: Please know that application to the Fred Fox School of Music’s graduate programs involves two separate steps, first applying to the University of Arizona Graduate College and then applying to the School of Music.
 More information on that process can be found here:

-Primary audition days for prospective graduate students will be TBD in February and early March, 2018.
+Primary audition days for prospective graduate students will be February 24 and March 17.
+Other dates are possible, as well.

 PRE-SCREENING for DMA APPLICANTS: We require pre-screening auditions for DMA applicants only via Acceptd.
 In order to be scheduled for a live DMA audition you must pass the pre-screening audition first.
 We will evaluate the pre-screening applications on a rolling basis; if you submit in November or December of 2017 we will notify you of the result shortly thereafter to facilitate travel arrangements for the February auditions.
 In any case, February 1, 2018 is the deadline for pre-screening submission.
 Pre-screening auditions should be video recordings from the past year, and should include two contrasting works.
 They need not be the same as the proposed live audition repertoire.
 If you are not requesting a live audition there is not a pre-screening requirement, but understand that you will be at a significant disadvantage for TA consideration.